LCSB-BioCore/COBREXA.jl/docs/src/index.md

     Depth=2
 ```

-## Installation

-To install this package: `] add https://github.com/stelmo/CobraTools.jl`.

-Some of the optional features used in this package require external programs and/or data to be available.
-These are described below:

-* The Equilibrator interface requires that the Equilibrator-API has been installed and can be accessed through Julia's PyCall package.
-Refer to the [Equilibrator-API website](https://gitlab.com/equilibrator/equilibrator-api) for installation instructions.
-Within Julia, if you can call `pyimport("equilibrator_api")` successfully, then you will be able to use the functions exposed here.
-To actually use the functions insert `using PyCall` in your main level script (before or after `using CobraTools`).
-* To extract turnover numbers, Km, Kcat/Km and Ki from the Brenda database, you will need to download the database as a txt file [available here](https://www.brenda-enzymes.org/download_brenda_without_registration.php) (~250 MB).

 The optimization solvers are implemented through `JuMP` and thus this package should be solver agnostic.
-All tests are conducted using `Tulip.jl` and `OSQP.jl`, but other solvers should also work (I mostly use `Gurobi.jl`).
+All tests are conducted using `Tulip.jl`, `GLPK.jl`, and `OSQP.jl`, but other solvers should also work.

 ## Quick Example
 Let's perform flux balance analysis on a constraint based model.
 ```@setup intro
-model_location = joinpath("..","..", "models", "e_coli_core.json")
+model_location = download("http://bigg.ucsd.edu/static/models/e_coli_core.json", "core.json")
 ```
 ```@example intro
-using CobraTools
+using COBREXA
 using JuMP
 using Tulip